noahehall/theBookOfNoah/0current/node/typeorm.md

     let metadata = new PhotoMetadata();
     // ...
     metadata.photo = photo; // this way we connect them
+    // ^^ not needed if we've set cascade:true on photo entity

     // get entity repositories
     let photoRepository = connection.getRepository(Photo);